How to choose the best sole trader business bank account

 Do you do a lot of cash-based or cheque-based transactions?
 Or do you primarily pay and get paid by card or bank transfer?

-If it’s the latter, a digital-only account would work well for you.
-But if your business is cash-heavy, a high street bank with a branch reasonably close by will probably be a better fit, because it’ll be more convenient for you to make deposits.
+A digital-only account would work well for you if it’s the latter.
+But if your business is cash-heavy, a high street bank with a branch nearby will probably be a better fit, because it’ll be more convenient for you to make deposits.

 It’s also worth thinking about your customers’ geographical location.
 Will they be predominantly local, or do you plan to do business internationally?